 - ⅓ cup honey: you can substitute maple syrup for the honey if you'd like.
 It will give it a rich caramel flavour.
 You can also use coconut sugar.

-- 1 tbsp rice vinegar: adds a subtle burst of flavour
+- 1 tablespoon rice vinegar: adds a subtle burst of flavour

-- 2 tsp fresh ginger: finely grated.
+- 2 teaspoon fresh ginger: finely grated.
 Using fresh ginger instead of powdered really does make a difference in this teriyaki sauce.

 - 4 cloves garlic: minced.
 Again, fresh garlic is always best!

-- ½ tsp sesame oil: just a little adds another layer of flavour in this sauce
+- ½ teaspoon sesame oil: just a little adds another layer of flavour in this sauce

-- 1 tbsp cornstarch: or arrowroot powder mixed with 1 tbsp water makes a slurry to thicken the sauce
+- 1 tablespoon cornstarch: or arrowroot powder mixed with 1 tablespoon water makes a slurry to thicken the sauce

 For Air Fryer: Toss the wings with baking powder and place in a single layer in the air fryer.
 Air fry at 400°F. for 10 minutes, pause and toss, shake or flip, then set for 10 minutes more at the same temperature.
 If they haven't reached 165°F. shake again and set for an additional 5 minutes.